-The Connecticut Physical Fitness Assessment (CPFA) is Connecticut’s annual assessment of students’ physical well-being.
+The Connecticut Physical Fitness Assessment (CPFA) is Connecticut’s annual assessment of public school students’ physical well-being.
 Students in Grades 4, 6, and 8 are assessed annually.
 At the high school level, schools have the flexibility to assess students at any grade, but must assess each student at some point between Grades 9 and 12.

 The goals of the assessment program are to: